ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 solcjs --abi IHelloWorld.sol && mv IHelloWorld_sol_IHelloWorld.abi IHelloWorld.abi
 ```

-This spits out the abi code in `./contract-examples/contracts` as `IHelloWorld.abi`:
+This generates the ABI code and moves it to `./contract-examples/contracts` as `IHelloWorld.abi`:

 ```json
 [